-While Hokkaido is the largest prefecture in Japan as for geographical size, our current members tend to be located in or around the capital city of Sapporo.
+While Hokkaido is the largest prefecture in Japan as for geographical size, our current members tend to be located in or around Sapporo.
 However, we do love the opportunity to take a road trip to visit members who live further afield and welcome visitors who come from other areas, often making a day outing of it!
 Our favorite activities include nights out for dinner and a movie, craft store shopping downtown, afternoon family picnics with kids, walks through luscious parks, winter play dates at museums and historical villages, cups of tea at one another’s homes and sharing flowers from our gardens.
 We like to stay in touch through Facebook messenger and Line groups and have Zoom hangouts from time to time.
 Hokkaido may be cold but we’re warm with friendship up here!!

 The Tohoku District covers seven prefectures in the northern part of Honshu: Akita, Aomori, Iwate, Fukushima, Miyagi, Niigata, and Yamagata.
 There are currently about twenty members spread out across this wide, diverse area in every prefecture except Akita.
 While we might not be living right next door to each other, Tohoku members keep in touch through our Facebook group page, AFWJ-Tohoku, the Tohoku Newsletter and email.
 It is through these we can share local information about upcoming events that might be of interest to anyone in the area at the time.
 The online connection between us is stronger than ever, and the occasional online meetup has many of us dropping in for a chat from our own homes.
 Nevertheless, members are always ready to organize an in-person meetup if anyone happens to be nearby.
 Please do get in touch and join us for a cup of northern hospitality.